cvg/nerf-on-the-go/README.md

 ```

 ## Contact
-If there is any problem, please contact Weining by ren.weining@connect.hku.hk
+If there is any problem, please contact Weining by weining@connect.hku.hk